rlkingston/IPA/README.md

 The only compulsory edits are:

-(1) Adding details of the mtz file that contains the diffraction data (2) Providing an estimate of the solvent fraction of the crystal.
+(1) Adding details of the mtz file that contains the diffraction data.

+(2) Providing an estimate of the solvent fraction of the crystal.

 The solvent fraction is generally estimated via analysis of crystal packing density (e.g. with the CCP4 program MATTHEWS_COEFF).
 If there is uncertainty about the solvent fraction, it is better to **underestimate** this quantity.
 If the solvent fraction is overestimated, *ab initio* phase determination will certainly fail (setting the solvent fraction too high is inconsistent with the solution).